Today's Bible Reading: Mark 10

-It is worthy of note that two blind man stories (8:22 and 10:46) seem to frame the section of Mark that includes the three predictions of Jesus' death.
+It is worthy of note that two blind man stories (see 8:22 and 10:46) seem to frame the section of Mark that includes the three predictions of Jesus' death.
 Does this literary device, providing structure to the book, subtly raise the question of who can see and who cannot see?

 Thinking about the contemporary church, how would you compare the number of people who are focused on becoming a servant with the number of those focused on becoming important?
+How would you compare the number interested in service and what they can give with the number who are interested in what they can receive?
 How can we imitate Jesus?
 How do we live out the teachings of today's reading?
 What does it mean to you to "see" in a spiritual sense?
 Thinking about the Gospel of Mark to this point, what could the disciples see and what could they not see?
 Who are some of those who have seen most clearly to this point in Mark's gospel?

 Dear God, on many days we know that following Jesus is not a simple matter.
 Some days, it is in fact very difficult.
 We want to be faithful followers; we want our commitment to Christ to be evident in every area of our lives.
 We want to be totally available for Jesus' work, withholding no part of our lives.
 Give us spiritual sensitivity and strength to follow in Jesus' footsteps.
 We pray in Jesus' name, Amen.